yeswanth2000/java-test/README.md

 # java-sample
-Sample Code to push to S3 and publish to lambda
+Sample Java Code to Build and push artifacts to S3 and deploy to lambda